lorenzoaiello/docker-semver/README.md

 ## Usage

 To use, run the container with your github repository mounted to it (or using the `docker.inside` functionality in Jenkins) and just run `calculate_semver`.
 It will simply output the next semantic version that should be used.
+Non-master branches will generate a "build" tag, formatted as `VERSION-BRANCH.SHORTHASH`.

 ** Jenkins Example: **